 New York Personal Injury Attorneys

-$1.2 Million Settlement For A Delay In Diagnosis Of Eye Cancer
+$1.2 Million Settlement For Eye Cancer Diagnosis Delay

-A settlement in the sum of $1,200,000.00 was achieved for our client, who needlessly suffered a delay in the diagnosis of eye cancer because of a medical office error.
-Our client, a 50-year-old woman came under the care of an ophthalmologist when she discovered a growth on her eye.
+A settlement in the sum of $1.2 million was achieved for our client who needlessly suffered a delay in the diagnosis of eye cancer because of a medical office error.
+The 50-year-old woman came under the care of an ophthalmologist when she discovered a growth in her eye.
 The ophthalmologist recommended that she undergo surgery to remove the growth and to have it pathologically evaluated to identify the nature of the growth.

-Despite multiple follow up visits to this same doctor after the surgery was performed, our client was never told that the results of the biopsy on the eye growth indicated cancer.
+Despite multiple follow-up visits to this same doctor after the surgery was performed, our client was never told that the results of the biopsy on the eye growth indicated cancer.
 Instead, our client was told the nature of the growth was an allergic and inflammatory reaction.
-She was recommended to use over the counter rewetting drops and to not sleep with her puppies.
-Almost two (2) years later, the growth suddenly returned and was much larger.
+She was recommended to use over-the-counter rewetting drops and to avoid sleeping next to her puppies.
+Almost two years later, the growth suddenly returned and was much larger.

-She immediately sought care by a different ophthalmologist who requested her prior biopsy results.
-Upon obtaining these reports, it was clear that her prior biopsy results diagnosed eye cancer, which she was never informed.
+She immediately sought care from a different ophthalmologist who requested her prior biopsy results.
+Upon obtaining these reports, it was clear that her prior biopsy results diagnosed eye cancer, which she was never informed existed.

 Extensive surgery was performed followed by cryotherapy and long-term interferon treatment into the eye.